 The third reason this went wrong is that you and the prospective client are now feeling a little defensive and aren’t the best versions of yourself.
 Neither of you is comfortable and therefore the communication continues to break down.
 You both want out of the conversation as quickly as possible.

 The simplest way to fix this is to start listing pricing on your website.
 Chances are the price-sensitive prospective clients are going to check your website first before reaching out to you.
-If they can’t afford you, they’re less likely to contact you directly.
+Then, if they can’t afford you, they’re less likely to contact you directly.

 Having less of these price conversations is better for your confidence.
 You’ll stop generalizing that “nobody can afford you”.
 You’ll start having conversations with clients who can actually afford your product/service and you’ll likely increase your close rate.
 Increasing your close rate is going to give you an even bigger confidence boost in the selling process.